 The largest national park in the contiguous United States, Death Valley National Park is just 142 miles from Las Vegas, but you might feel as though you've landed on the moon.
 Stretching across 3.4 million acres, the park is made up of a patchwork of salt flats, badlands, artfully colored hills and ruins from those who dared to settle in this unforgiving landscape.
 You'll also find the lowest point in North America in Badwater Basin, which sits 282 feet below sea level and encompasses nearly 200 square miles of salt flats.

-Here are our top 6 stops, plus road-trip tips from Nokian Tires, for a fantastic scenic drive on the way to Yosemite National Park.
+Here are our top 6 stops plus road-trip tips for a fantastic scenic drive on the way to Yosemite National Park.

 7 Sights to See East of Yosemite